rivasjl/JosephRivas.github.io/index.md

 FROM coviddeaths
 GROUP BY location ORDER BY "Death Rate" ASC;

-* Which countries have the highest and lowest infection rate of covid 19?
+* Which countries have the highest/lowest infection rate of covid 19?
 *Highest Infection Rate

 SELECT location,